Project

 Changing pretty print would probably have less impact than changing inspection, and also there might be room for locale/string format configuration.

-Updated by brightbits (Michael Baldry) almost 3 years ago
+Updated by brightbits (Michael Baldry) about 3 years ago

 mame (Yusuke Endoh) wrote in #note-2: